jkkummerfeld/berkeley-ccg2pst/README.md

 The code also comes with a sample of parses from the Penn Treebank section 00, the corresponding parses from CCGbank section 00, and the C&C parser output on the same sentences.

-The src directory contains all of the python files required to execute convert.py and the instruction sets for categories (in markedup).